IamErmac/TimeRelay/README.md

 Board works as time delay relay.
 It has two states: open and close relay state.
 User can load time for each state via buttons.
 It starts working after pushing set button for at least 1 second.
 All user settings are saved in EEPROM memory.
+You can just download hex file and load firware to your board without loading the project.